 A car park immediately adjacent to the coastal path at Tamarisk Way marks the end point of this route guide (23).
-There is ramped access down to it at the far end.
+There is ramped access down to it (and the town beyond) at the far end.
 Information Boards also sited there tell the recent history of this unique settlement.

 The route trajectory mapped: from Clacton to Jaywick and beyond...
+(11)